paschkel/Meet/README.md

 # Meet - TV video call system using Raspberry PI
 Meet is a video call client running on a Raspberry Pi.
 The idea is to use a TV and an IR-controller for easy usage, so grandma can see the kids.
-It using jitsi (and can be extended to others).
+It is using jitsi (and can be extended to others).
 <br><br>
 For easy modification, the setup is descriped step by step for each Hardware module.
 First clone Repo: